GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 To address these limitations, researchers have proposed integrating reputation systems with real-time contextual data, such as trip purpose and environmental factors, to provide a more nuanced evaluation of service quality.
 The concept of cross-platform **reputation portability** has also emerged as a potential solution, allowing users to transfer their reputation across different platforms, thereby incentivizing better service standards.
 Furthermore, targeting specific user types, such as **solo work commuters** or recreational users, could enhance the effectiveness of ride-sharing services by tailoring offerings to diverse needs [@Platform-mediated-reputation-systems-in-the-sharing-economy] [@Understanding-ride-sharing-systems-in-urban-areas].
 While the two-way rating system remains a foundational element of ride-sharing platforms, these findings underscore the need for more **adaptive** and **transparent** mechanisms that can overcome current inefficiencies and foster greater trust and participation among users.

 ## 2.2.
-Facial Emotion Recognition (FER) in Automotive Contexts
+Facial Expression Recognition (FER) in Automotive Contexts

 The ability to recognize and interpret human emotions has emerged as a critical component in the development of emotion-aware automotive systems.
-Facial Emotion Recognition (FER) offers significant potential in this area, enabling vehicles to adapt to users’ emotional states and enhance the overall driving experience.
+Facial Expression Recognition (FER) offers significant potential in this area, enabling vehicles to adapt to users’ emotional states and enhance the overall driving experience.
 Recent research underscores the importance of FER in both traditional and autonomous vehicles, addressing various applications and challenges in human-vehicle interaction.

 Driving often elicits **emotional states** such as stress, frustration, or anger, which can influence safety, comfort, and decision-making on the road.
 A comprehensive survey of emotion recognition in automotive contexts highlights a preference for monitoring high-arousal, negative-valence states, which are strongly associated with driver behavior and road safety risks.
 Common methodologies include the use of multimodal signals such as cardiac and electrodermal activity, speech analysis, and facial expressions.
 These are processed using supervised machine learning models to infer underlying emotional states [@Driver-emotion-recognition-for-intelligent-vehicles].